-This is verification that (Name)
+This is verification that t (Name)

-attended a Seminar/Wo rkshop on
+attended a Seminar/Wo orkshop on

 Date Place

 The seminar/workshop was presented by

-from a.m./p.m. to a m /p m
+from a.m./p.m. to a.m./p.m.

-uuus puus

-m .
-11

 Total hours

 Signature of Certifying Official

 Title

+11110

 POSITION DESCRIPTION QUESTIONNAIRE Request for Reclassification - (Nonexempt Employees)